How To Open A Dvd Drive in A Laptop

 • Continue with the following troubleshooting step if the eject doesn't function properly within the operating system.

-• For in-warranty repair alternatives, get in touch with Dell Technical Support if the tray eject in the System BIOS fails.
+• For in-warranty repair alternatives, contact Dell Technical Support if the tray ejects in the System BIOS fails.

 Use the emergency eject option (tray-load drives only)

-You can manually eject the tray of the optical drive using a paperclip.
-This is applicable for computers with tray-load drives only.
+You can manually eject the optical drive tray using a paper clip.
+This is applicable for computers with tray-load purposes only.

 • The paperclip should be unfolded until it is at least 1 to 2 inches (2 to 5 cm) straight.